albingcj/mermaid-reactflow-editor/README.md

  A small editor that converts Mermaid diagrams (from the built-in code editor) into interactive, editable React Flow diagrams.

- This README reflects the current, simplified workflow: the app uses a single code editor in the left sidebar as the source of truth (paste/type Mermaid code in the Editor).
-Markdown import and local persistence were removed in this branch.

 ## Quick links
 - Source: this repository